 Water is the most abundant nutrient on Earth.
 The world has about 333 million cubic miles of water, and the human body is made up of about 60%.
 According to data from the National Health and Nutrition Examination Surveys, the average American consumes about 3.18 liters or 13.4 cups of it a day.
 While that sounds like a lot, here’s the kicker: 48% of our consumption comes from other beverages, such as sugary sodas or juices, and 18% comes from food, so the amount of drinking water that Americans are actually consuming is much lower.

 A study conducted by the Harvard T.H.
 Chan School of Public Health found that more than half of all children and adolescents in the United States are not getting enough hydration.
 While anyone can become dehydrated, young children are at a higher risk, along with older adults and people with chronic illnesses.

-Not consuming enough water can put you at risk for dehydration, causing symptoms such as dry mouth, fatigue, thirst, decreased urine output, dry skin, headache, constipation and dizziness.
+Not consuming enough of it can put you at risk for dehydration, causing symptoms such as dry mouth, fatigue, thirst, decreased urine output, dry skin, headache, constipation and dizziness.
+It has been found to help fight UTIs.
 Severe dehydration is considered a medical emergency, as it can lead to fever, rapid heart rate, rapid breathing, little or no urination, low blood pressure and delirium.

-The body loses water in a number of ways, including breathing, sweating, digestion, or through an illness that causes a fever, vomiting or diarrhea.
-Adequate water intake allows the body to excrete waste through perspiration, urination and defecation, to eliminate toxins.
-The kidneys and liver use water to help flush out waste, to keep things moving properly.
+The body loses it in a number of ways, including breathing, sweating, digestion, or through an illness that causes a fever, vomiting or diarrhea.
+Adequate intake allows the body to excrete waste through perspiration, urination and defecation, to eliminate toxins.
+The kidneys and liver use it to help flush out waste, to keep things moving properly.